openmrs/openmrs-contrib-rest-api-docs/source/includes/SystemSettings/system_settings.md

 ```

 * Retrieve a particular System Setting.
 If not authenticated or authenticated user does not have sufficient privileges, a `401 Unauthorized` status is returned.
+* Settings can be obtained by UUID or by name.

 ## Create a System Setting